MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgSiteTermStoreGroup.md

 Get-MgSiteTermStoreGroup -SiteId $siteId -GroupId $groupId

 ```
+This example shows how to use the Get-MgSiteTermStoreGroup Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Get a site collection termStore group and its parent site ID
 ```powershell
 Import-Module Microsoft.Graph.Sites